dirac-institute/survey_simulator/README.md

 # survey_simulator
 This module generates a list of candidate detections for an input population of moving objects in a specified list of field pointings.

+The code is based on Naidu et al. objects_in_field

 ## Requirements: